BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 There are numerous advanced SPARQL features which are important for practical use but which I will not go into details in this book:

-- Path expressions: an abbreviated notation for predicate / object chains
-- Transitive closures (`*`): for querying arbitrary-length chains of the same predicate
 - `ASK` queries: for checking  a condition (Boolean result)
-- `CONSTRUCT` queries: for generating new RDF statements (like production rules)
 - `FILTER`: for expressing additional conditions, e.g., on datatypes
 - `OPTIONAL`: for specifying optional values
 - `EXISTS` / `NOT EXISTS`: for defining negation queries